guythomas7/Options-with-lower-reflecting-barrier/README.md

 S = K = 1, b = 0.5, tau = 25, r = 0.015, q = 0.1,  sigma = 0.13, c = -0.0001, h =1,
 set.seed = 1930, N = 50,400, nSim = 10.

 I'm using R 3.02 and 64-bit Windows 10.
-I'm not sure if the same seed will give the same result with different R versions or operating systems (or hardware).
+I'm not sure if the same seed will give the same result with different versions or hardware.